Today, we’re going to explore one of those factors that can actually matter MORE than how much experience you have.

 One more testimonial to the Closing The Loop technique that you taught last night.
 I reached out to a prior boss I haven’t seen in 4 to 5 years about a position I heard about at that company.
 All I had asked for was if I could still use him as a reference and his up-to-date contact info.
 He responded in less than a half hour.
 By following up and offering to keep him in the loop, he then responded with an offer for a letter of recommendation and an offer to send a personal email to the hiring manager on my behalf.
 Holy Crap!
 It really works…

-How you can use the Closing The Loop Technique
+How you can use the Closing The Loop Technique for building your network

 You can use this today with powerful results.